Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 ## Linux Install Directions

 ### Ubuntu Installation
+* xserver-xorg version 1.18.4 or newer is recommended to avoid potential performance issues with certain features in OBS, such as the fullscreen projector.

 * FFmpeg is required.
 If you do not have the FFmpeg installed (if you're not sure, then you probably don't have it), you can get it with the following commands:

     **For Ubuntu 14.04 LTS**, FFmpeg is not officially included so you will need a specific PPA: